aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 8. If not already selected, select your stack by clicking on the check box to the left of your stack.
 9. Click on the Events tab and refresh periodically to monitor the creation of your stack.</p>

+## COMPLETE INITIAL ENVIRONMENT CONFIGURATION

+In this section, you will perform configuration in the console for CloudTrail logging, CloudWatch Logs and a CloudWatch Alarm.

 <details>
 <summary><strong>CREATE A TRAIL WITH THE CLOUDTRAIL CONSOLE (expand for details)
 </strong></summary><p>